armanbolatov/scoreboard/README.md

 ## Project structure

     .
-    ├── codes_countries.py       # A dictionary mapping country names in Russian and English into two symbol codes ├── codes_oblasts.py         # Dictionaries that maps regions and school names into their ID and vice-versa ├── create_json.py           # Formats raw .xlsx data into JSON format ├── decodify.py              # Converts .xlsx file into readable format
+    ├── codes_countries.py       # A dictionary mapping country names in Russian / English into two symbol codes ├── codes_oblasts.py         # Dictionaries that maps regions and school names into their ID and vice-versa ├── create_json.py           # Formats raw .xlsx data into JSON format ├── decodify.py              # Converts .xlsx file into readable format